vcellmike/MolecularProcessDiagram/README.md

 # Molecular Process Diagram

 Supplementary material for the paper on "Visualizing mechanistic models by integrating site-specific molecular details into reaction networks"
 Dan Vasilescu, James C. Schaff, Ion I Moraru, and Michael L. Blinov.

+The SupplementalMaterial.pdf file discusses some of the models in greatrer detail.

 The folders represent several rule-based models illustrated with Molecular Process Diagrams introduced in this manuscript.
 Each folder has
 - visualization generated with VCell software.
 After loading .vcml file in VCell, it is visible by clicking on an icon in the menu
  <img width="674" height="184" alt="mpd" src="https://github.com/user-attachments/assets/902f9e3a-ae97-4ede-b97c-66af72df4d32" />